karina-lab/PixelSpoof/README.md

 ## Description
 An LSPosed module that lets you spoof all device-specific properties of your device, selectively for individual apps, to a high end Pixel device.
-Currently Pixel 10 Pro XL (mustang).
+Currently Pixel 11 Pro XL (kodiak).

 ## Installation
 1. Install the APK.